 Life of the California Coast Nations

-is a good kids' book about coastal California tribes in general, including information about the Gabrielinos.
+is a good kids' book about the Gabrielinos and other coastal California peoples.

 You can also browse through our reading list of recommended